-Let's start with a bit of history.
+Let's back up for a second to understand how we got here.
 The term “heat map” or “heatmap” was trademarked by Cormac Kinney in the 90s to refer to a 2D financial market visualization (Wikipedia; also Kinney’s lapsed Trademark).
-Today, what most of us think of as heatmaps is entirely different.
+Today, what most of us think of as heat maps—as evidenced by our simple definiton and sample heatmaps above—is entirely different.

 According to Kenneth Field (a.k.a.
 Cartonerd) in his post When is a heat map not a heatmap, most of the data visualizations referred to as “heat maps” are not actually heat maps.
 They are technically isarithmic density maps.

 What is an isarithmic density map?
 We'll get there, but first it's useful to take out the "density" and speak to just isarthmic maps, which the Geographic Information Systems encyclopedia defines as: